andisfar/LaunchQtCreator/README.md

 ## Release Notes

+### 0.0.9

+- a dependency was updated for a scurity patch (acorn 7.1.0 -> 7.1.1), so Launch QtCreator has been bumped to 0.0.9

 ### 0.0.8

 - fixed an issue where QtCreateor failed to launch after setting the path for QtCreator